Supergirl (comic book)

-Supergirl is the name of seven comic book series published by DC Comics, featuring various characters of the same name.
+Supergirl is the name of several comic book series published by DC Comics, featuring various characters of the same name.
 The majority of the titles feature Superman's cousin Kara Zor-El.

 Publication history

 Volume 1 (1972–1974)

 The first series featured the original Supergirl, Superman's cousin Kara Zor-El.
 It began publication in 1972 following a 44-issue run of Supergirl stories in Adventure Comics, ending with issue #424 (October 1972).
 The series lasted for 10 issues until 1974, after which the character began appearing regularly in The Superman Family commencing with issue #165.
 The release of the last issue of Supergirl was delayed for several months due to a nationwide paper shortage.

 Volume 2 (1982–1984)

 During its first year of publication, the second Kara Zor-El series was titled The Daring New Adventures of Supergirl.
 With issue #13, the name was shortened to Supergirl, and the title continued monthly publication for a total of 23 issues.